Zgërdhesh

 Zgërdhesh is an archeological site in Albania.
 It is located south of the road from Fushë-Kruja to Kruja.
 Zgërdhesh is somewhat of a mystery because it is unmentioned in ancient sources.
-Some scholars believe, however, that it may be the site of ancient Albanopolis, referred to by Pliny the Elder.
+Some scholars believe, however, that it may be the site of ancient Albanopolis, referred to by Ptolemy.
 The Illyrian settlement here seems to have been founded in the 7th or 6th century BC and flourished in the 4th and 3rd centuries, before being abandoned in the 2nd century BC, when the inhabitants moved to Durrës and Lezha.